Rocklinks/Arch-Openboxwm/README.md

 # Arch-Openboxwm
-This my new refined Arch openbox Script
+This my new refined Arch openbox Script for newbies to make this work